Governorship of Wes Moore: Crime

 In July 2023, following mass shootings in Baltimore and Salisbury that left a combined three dead and 34 injured, Moore released a statement expressing his condolences and spoke in support of gun violence prevention efforts in Baltimore.
 He ruled out calls to form a special session to pass legislation to address gun violence, saying it was not needed, but said he supported increased policing and longer sentences for repeat violent offenders.
 In January 2024, Moore introduced three bills aimed at improving public safety, including one to create apprenticeships in public safety to increase law enforcement retention and another to compensate victims of crime.
 He also expressed support for lengthening probation periods for violent juvenile offenders and increasing the severity for gun crimes from misdemeanors to felonies, and another bill to restrict sex offenders' ability to earn "good time" credits that reduce their sentence following the murder of Pava LaPere.
 He also supported a bill that would allow minors to be charged with certain crimes and enable courts to extend probation limits for juveniles.
 Moore signed all three bills into law in May 2024.

 In October 2024, after a Howard High School student with a prior criminal record was charged with first-degree murder, Moore ordered a review of how state agencies share information about public school students with violent criminal records.

 During the 2025 legislative session, Moore introduced the Expungement Reform Act, a bill that would expand criminal record expungement options for violations of parole and probation.
 He also expressed support for state efforts aimed at "supporting an elevating our men and boys" by removing barriers that keep men out of the workforce, including those returning from incarceration.
 In April 2025, Moore signed the Expungement Reform Act and the Second Look Act—which allows people incarcerated for at least 20 years for crimes they committed between the ages of 18 and 25 to petition for a reduced sentence—into law.

 In September 2025, Moore announced that his administration would close the Maryland Correctional Institution - Jessup and transfer prisoners held there to other prisons in the state, saying that the facility would've needed $200 million in renovations to continue operations.
+In January 2026, he proposed a pause on funding for the construction of the Baltimore Therapeutic Treatment Center, a new jail in Baltimore designed for people who have substance use issues and are facing criminal charges.

+In May 2026, Moore signed into law the Youth Charging Reform Act, which removes first-degree assault and several handgun offenses from the list of offenses that result in minors being automatically charged as adults.